Jessica Hernandez

 Jessica Hernandez is a Maya Ch’orti and Binnizá-Zapotec Indigenous environmental scientist, activist, author, and researcher at the University of Washington.
 Her work is primarily focused on climate, energy, and environmental justice.
 She is known for her book, Fresh Banana Leaves: Healing Indigenous Landscapes through Indigenous Science.
+And is currently putting efforts into rebuilding indigenous communities through her non-profit organization, Earth Daughters.

 Early life and education

 Hernandez grew up in both South Central Los Angeles, California and southern Mexico.
 Hernandez's father is from El Salvador and her mother is an indigenous woman from Oaxaca.
 Growing up, Hernandez's family taught her all about indigenous teachings which significantly influenced her career.
 In her early life, Hernandez also learned from her grandmother, Maria de Jesus, about the environment and how to tend to it.
 Maria de Jesus, a member of the Zapotec community in southern Mexico, passed down the rich teachings of indigenous traditions to her granddaughter, shaping her understanding of their ancestral ways.
 Hernandez's father's experiences during the Salvadoran Civil War, including a story about banana leaves saving his life, inspired her book's title.

 Hernandez attended college at the University of Washington, earning her Ph.D. from the School of Environmental and Forest Science in August 2020.
 During her college career, there were some difficulties in her research due to professors claiming that her work was missing citations or that what she was stating did not have scientific merit.
 When she started college, she looked forward to sharing what she had learned from her grandmother and father about nature, but her lived experiences and knowledge were dismissed and sometimes mocked by her professors.
 Hernandez claims that her accounts were from family lived experiences and they have inspired her to bridge the connection between the indigenous way of practice and modern Western practice.
 In an interview with Hernandez, she mentions that even though she has her Ph.D., she feels that her parents are more knowledgeable about the environment because they have more personal experiences.
 In that same interview, she discusses how her father was a fisherman.
 Due to his firsthand experiences with the environment, he possessed a deep understanding of fish and their behavior.
 These teachings and experiences were passed down to her, leading her to believe that indigenous people do not receive the credit they deserve.